Sarangesa tricerata

 Sarangesa tricerata, commonly known as the tricerate elfin, is a species of butterfly in the family Hesperiidae.
-It is found in Gambia, Guinea, Sierra Leone, Ivory Coast, Ghana, Togo, Nigeria, Cameroon, Gabon, the Republic of the Congo, the Central African Republic, the Democratic Republic of the Congo and Tanzania.
-The habitat consists of drier forests.
+It is found in Gambia, Guinea, Sierra Leone, Ivory Coast, Ghana, Togo, Nigeria, Cameroon, Gabon, the Republic of the Congo, the Central African Republic, the Democratic Republic of the Congo, and Tanzania.
+The habitat consists of dry forests.

-Adult males are attracted to bird droppings.
+Adult males are known to be attracted to bird droppings.